 developed and introduced in-

-Chartered Engineer, Member of Institution of Mechanical Engineers, Fellow of Institution of Agricultural Engineers, Associate of Institute of Scientific and Technical Communicators.
+Chartered Engineer, Member of Institution of Mechanical Engineers, Fellow of Institution of Agricultural Engineers.

-Currently working as a technical consultant, specialising in Instruction Manual preparation and other technical support services for local industry.
+Currently working as a technical consultant, specialising in Instruction Manual preparation and other technical support services.

-(See Home page to open various technical and other notes of interest.)
+(See Home page to open various technical notes and videos of interest.)

 Web design by RO -